-Active noise cancellation is tested in numerous environments where ambient sounds are produced at high levels.
-This includes airplanes, city parks, convenience shops, offices, public transportation, and at home.
-Any headphones programmed with a transparency mode are also tested to determine how well the listener can hear their surroundings.
+ANC, meanwhile, is tested in both indoor and outdoor environments where ambient sounds are produced at high levels.
+This includes airplanes, city parks, convenience shops, offices, and public transportation.
+ANC headphones programmed with transparency modes are also tested thoroughly to determine how well the listener can hear their surroundings.

-After testing is completed, we rate the headphones based on our five-point system (1 = worst, 5 = best).
-If a product hits nearly every mark, it receives our Editors' Choice badge.
+Once we complete our testing, we rate headphones based on our five-point system (1 = worst, 5 = best).
+If a product hits nearly every mark, it’s awarded an Editor's Choice badge.

 Contributions from: Alex Bracetti